SpaghettoTech/FLauncher/README.md

   - **Media Controls**: Integrated Play/Pause controls in the sidebar, synchronized with active music notifications.
   - **Dynamic Sidebar Clock**: Parrot OS style clock (`// HH:mm`) in the sidebar; tap to open the Clock/Alarm app.
   - `maps <location>`: Opens maps with the search query pre-filled.
-  - Browser Search: Unrecognized commands are automatically searched in your default browser.
+  - **Browser Search**: Unrecognized commands are automatically searched in your default browser or in native launcher browser.
+  - **Qr Reader**: integrated qr reader.
 - **Productivity & System**:
   - Screen Time: Live tracking of daily device usage displayed at the top.
   - `download`: Shortcut to the Downloads folder.